kfrajer/ProcessingVideoInEclipse/README.md

 ![step1](https://forum.processing.org/two/uploads/imageupload/801/FIW82I4LBZ7T.png "step1")

 This will create two folders,one for the 32 and another for the 64 bit version.
 In my machine, I tried running the 32 version and it didn't execute as I didn't get any video.
-On the other hand, the executable in the 64 but folder worked [!!!].
-So I will be using these files in the rest of the steps.
+On the other hand, the executable in the 64-bit folder worked [!!!].
+So I will be using these files in the next steps.

 Now open eclipse and create a new Java Project which I named *briBriBri* (For a better name) [STEP2]: